Health-RI/health-ri-metadata/README.md

 Finally, the newly introduced property `data origin` (in grey in the UML), with the goal to discriminate non-synthetic from synthetic data, is included in the draft.
 We now propose to further indicate the **nature of the data** (eg. Whole genome sequencing data, or questionnaire data) with `healthdcatap:healthTheme`.

 Several classes have been included from [DCAT-AP NL](https://docs.geostandaarden.nl/dcat/dcat-ap-nl30/) and [HealthDCAT-AP](https://healthdcat-ap.github.io/) without further specification so far at Health-RI.
 This includes the [DataService class](#data-service).
 Therefore, these classes can be used, but are not yet further modelled to reflect specific needs of dataholders for the National Health Data Catalogue.

-### Mandatory and Recommended

-In the version 2 of the schema, we extended the [current version](https://github.com/Health-RI/health-ri-metadata/releases/tag/v1.0.0), which is based on the [DCAT-AP 3.0](https://semiceu.github.io/DCAT-AP/releases/3.0.0/) specification, by adding new properties from [HealthDCAT-AP](https://healthdcat-ap.github.io/) and [DCAT-AP NL](https://docs.geostandaarden.nl/dcat/dcat-ap-nl30/), as well as changing cardinalities in order to make it compatible with both extensions.
-Please note that [HealthDCAT-AP](https://healthdcat-ap.github.io/) is still in its draft version, so we made some properties less strict than what it currently specifies.
-In the HRI schema, we categorize components into `mandatory` and `recommended` classes and properties.
-A potential third category, `optional`, may be introduced in the future.

-In the context of data exchange:

-*   **Mandatory** `Class`: Senders **MUST** provide information about instances of the class; Receivers MUST process information about instances of the class.

-*   **Recommended** `Class`: Senders **SHOULD** provide information about instances of the class if available; Receivers MUST process information about instances of the class.

-*   **Optional** `Class`: Senders **MAY** provide the information but are not obliged to do so; Receivers MUST process information about instances of the class.

-*   **Mandatory** `property`: Senders MUST provide the information for that property; Receivers MUST process the information for that property.

-*   **Recommended** `property`: Senders SHOULD provide the information if available; Receivers MUST process the information for that property.

-*   **Optional** `property`: Senders MAY provide the information but are not obliged to do so; Receivers MUST process the information for that property.

 ### Used Prefixes